all-coder/wishlist_flockai_assignment/README.md

 # Wishlist Manager

 A lightweight web application to create, manage, and share wishlists.
-Built with a React frontend and Flask backend, it supports user authentication, item uploads with image previews, and real-time wishlist updates.
+Built with a React frontend and Flask backend, it supports user authentication, item uploads with images, and real-time wishlist updates.

 ---